mingdeyu/DGP/README.md

-# Deep Gaussian Process Emulation using Stochastic Imputation
+# Deep and Linked Gaussian Process Emulation using Stochastic Imputation
-The package `dgpsi` implements inference of deep Gaussian process emulation using stochastic imputation.
+The package `dgpsi` implements inference of both deep and linked Gaussian process emulation using stochastic imputation.

 ## Key features
 `dgpsi` currently has the following features: